ruudy-es/Metronic-Crud-Generator-Bundle/README.md

 Usage
 =====

+After the installation you have 2 options:

+1. Extend the bundle with your own Company/StoreBundle (take care that you need the views
+2. Use the bundle generated in src/Application/Ruudy

+Now just have to generate your Entities and This

-This bundle comes with basic layout template based on Metronic Bundle, its allow you to start generating cruds of your entities without create any twig.
+This bundle comes with basic layout template based on Metronic Bundle, you can extend it

-I strongly recommend you

-php app/console ruudy:metronic-crud-generator:generate
+php app/console doctrine:generate:entity

 After installation